 This policy applies to employees and pupils of the Trust.
-It also applies to temporary staff, volunteers, members, trustees and governors working on behalf of/engaged by the Trust.
+It also applies to temporary staff, volunteers, members, trustees and governors working on behalf of/engaged by the Trust, and to trainee teachers enrolled on the Trust's Initial Teacher Training programme.